Measurement compatibility in multiparameter quantum interferometry: Discussion

-In Figs.\ref{fig1}-\ref{fig4}, we have inspected the behavior of the two measures of compatibility under lossy scenarios.
-To further elucidate the connection between compatibility and losses in the system, we consider an ideal scenario of minimal losses i.e., $\eta_a=\eta_b=0.999$, $\Delta=0$ in Eq.\,\ref{outputprobe} while estimating phase and loss in one arm jointly.
+In Figs.\ref{fig:dhd_oa}-\ref{fig:dhd_pd}, we have inspected the behavior of measurement and fundamental compatibility under lossy scenarios.
+To further elucidate the connection between compatibility and losses in the system, we consider an ideal scenario of minimal losses i.e., $\eta_a=\eta_b=0.999$, $\Delta=0$ in Eq.\,\ref{eqn:outputprobe} while estimating phase and loss in one arm jointly.
 Considering HB and gHB states with $N=2,4,6$, numerical results show that $r_{BG}\approx1$ for all values of $y$, indicating maximal fundamental compatibility.
 As for the measurement compatibility, we find that the $r^C_H\approx1$ at $y=1$ reaching maximal measurement compatibility due to the optimality of the double homodyne measurement in estimating phase~\cite{vidrighin2014joint}.
-Remarkably, $r^C_H$ remains below 1.5 for $y\geq0.5$ for all the probe states considered (see Section\,\ref{M6}), hence the double homodyne measurement closely attains the HCRB even with individual copies.
-This can be understood by considering that $r^C_H$ can be approximated as
+Moreover, $r^C_H$ remains below 1.5 for $y\geq0.5$ for all the probe states considered (see Appendix\,\ref{app:minloss}), hence the double homodyne measurement closely attains the HCRB even with individual copies.
+This can be understood by considering that $r^C_H$ may be approximated as

 since $C_H\approx C_Q$ and $F_{C,Q\,i,j}=0$ for $i\neq j$ .
 For low loss, the conditions $F_{C\,\eta}\gg F_{C\,\phi}$ and $F_{Q\,\eta}\gg F_{Q\,\phi}$ are satisfied, implying that their contribution to the measurement compatibility is small around $y=1$.
 As a result, the dominant contribution comes from $F_{C\,\phi}$ and $F_{Q\,\phi}$, and the ensuing optimality of the measurement keeps the ratio $r^C_H$ fairly constant and closer to 1.
-This behavior can also be seen in Fig.\,\ref{fig3D}, in the low-loss regime with $y = 0.5$.
+This behavior can also be seen in Fig.\,\ref{fig:dhd_3D}, in the low-loss regime with $y = 0.5$.